 If you’re letting your students download materials and never intend to teach them one-on-one during a live webinar, your service renders itself as fully automated without human intervention.
 Automated distance teaching is subject to VAT.
 If, however, the downloaded materials are merely considered workbooks to support a webinar hosted by online tutors with live Q&A’s, your service may be exempt from VAT.
 To be absolutely certain, please consult your tax advisor.

 In the physical world, goods entering the EU are taxed at the customs before they are released for pickup or delivery to the customer.
 In the digital world, there are no borders at which taxation could take place.
 Therefore, European lawmakers have decided that the businesses themselves are held accountable for applying and collecting the correct VAT rate on their behalf.

-Every calendar quarter, businesses have to file EU VAT returns to remit the VAT they have collected during the preceding quarter.
+Article 58 of the VAT Directive places VAT requirements on suppliers of ESS (including non-EU suppliers) to customers.
+Every calendar quarter, businesses have to file EU VAT returns to remit the VAT that they have collected during the preceding quarter.
 Certain digital products are even eligible to a reduced VAT rate in some EU countries.

 How Vatstack Can Help You Stay Compliant

 More and more businesses are selling digital products online, and the trend is only going to strengthen with the shift to a digital economy.
 Vatstack Quotes is available as an API and uses a powerful tax engine to help you charge at the correct local EU VAT rate with every online payment.
 It determines the applicable VAT rate based on your customers’ location and your nexus.